NoodleCrunch/ece-communications-labs/_ece350/lab2/IQ-SDR.md

 From this part of the lab keep the following files to submit to your TA:

 - The answers to 3 deliverable questions.

+I/Q Receiver output
+Review IQ theory in the textbook (Section 1.1).

+Download and open the GRC file general-IQ-from-USRP.grc.

+YOU NEED TO EDIT THE TAPS OF ONE OF THE BLOCKS TO BE 5